NgoQuocBao1010/Blood-Bank/README.md

 ## Acknowledgments

 -   This awesome README temaplate is from [Best README Template](https://github.com/othneildrew/Best-README-Template). ♥
--   Admin pages are inspired from [Sakai Prime Vue](https://www.primefaces.org/sakai-vue/#/).
+-   Admin pages UI are inspired from [Sakai Prime Vue](https://www.primefaces.org/sakai-vue/#/).

 <p align="right">(<a href="#top">back to top</a>)</p>